rivaalms/dhiya-rental-landing-vue/src/models/README.md

 ### Note

-- You can alter the values of the composables to match your requirements.
+- You can alter the values of the model to match your requirements.
 - Beware that the value types are guarded so you'll need to alter the type interface too.
 - While adding new data entries, make sure to check duplicate data values, since it may break the app logic.